 At Changes, we offer several treatments for scars of all sizes and severity.

-Dr. Gilbert Lee at Changes Plastic Surgery in San Diego remarks that scars cannot be removed completely, but they can be minimized in prominence using a variety of techniques.
+Dr. Gilbert Lee and Dr. Michael Rossi at Changes Plastic Surgery in San Diego remark that scars cannot be removed completely, but they can be minimized in prominence using a variety of techniques.
 For any cosmetically undesirable scar, a consultation at Changes Plastic Surgery & Spa can determine which scar treatment is most appropriate for you.

 Scar revision surgery is reserved for scars that have failed to improve with non-surgical treatments.
 Surgical removal of the scar remains one of the most effective and immediate treatments for scarring.
 By excising the scar and carefully closing the new wound with plastic surgical techniques, patients can see dramatic improvement.
 This technique requires the skill of a plastic surgeon with excellent technique in wound closure.
-Dr. Lee is meticulous in revising unsightly scars.
+Dr. Lee and Dr. Rossi are meticulous in revising unsightly scars.

 A component of some plastic surgery wound closures is a resulting puckering at the end of the scar.
 It can occur after the repair of certain skin defects and at the end of skin-tightening incisions.
 The resultant puckering is cone-like in shape and is commonly known in plastic surgery as “dog-ears”.
 At Changes Plastic Surgery & Spa, we often use a multi-procedure approach for dog ear correction.